-Before joining the I Live Here, I Give Here team, Celeste did regional grantmaking for Foundation for the Carolinas, a 12-county community foundation based in Charlotte.
+Before joining the I Live Here, I Give Here team, Celeste did regional grantmaking with Foundation for the Carolinas, a 12-county community foundation based in Charlotte, NC.
 She has also previously held development positions at University of Virginia’s Darden School of Business, Texas Children’s Hospital and United Way of the Texas Gulf Coast.

 You can e-mail Celeste at Celeste@ILiveHereIGiveHere.Org.

 As Associate Director of Events, Marketing and Operations, Catherine produces I Live Here I Give Here’s programming and communications.
 In addition to managing the organizations events, like The BIG Give, she also is responsible for I Live Here I Give Here’s development activities, social media content, and branding.

 Originally from River Forest, IL Catherine came to Austin after an eight-year stint in New York City.
 After graduating from New York University with a degree in art history, creative writing, and business, she worked at the New Museum managing corporate and private rental events as well as internal museum events.
 Prior to being the Special Events Manager, she worked as the Department of External Affairs Associate assisting with press, marketing, and community outreach.
 She also enjoyed working as a freelance wedding planner with Baton NYC and Fete during her time in New York.